glitch64/python-projects/ECSI_FILEGEN/README.md

 makeservice.py = Python script to make the python program a windows service.

+Using IIS server with reverse-proxy rule to url:port of application.

 Acknowledgements
 Built with Flask - a lightweight WSGI web application framework in Python.